HoHuy2808/Backend-Book-Store/README.md

 # Backend Book Store

-An Ecommerce backend API for an book store application, built with TypeScript, Prisma, and Swagger.
+An backend API for an book store application, built with TypeScript, Prisma, and Swagger.

 ## 🚀 Features
 - **Authentication (`/auth`):** Secure user registration and login.